 Manufacturers are also using AR/VR to drive action with 3D models.
 Sales executives simulate aircraft designs for customers.
 Manufacturing engineers create 3D work instructions that enable mechanics to work more quickly with higher quality.
 Design engineers can use models to collaborate with supply chain professionals to ensure manufacturability.
 Similarly, manufacturers are using AR to project logos and paint jobs onto fuselages, enabling customers to view and make changes to exterior designs while avoiding the costly need to repaint.

-5. Additive manufacturing (AM): AM has long been part of the discussion in the A&D industry for concept modeling, prototyping, tooling, lightweighting, and fabrication of complex or low-volume parts.21 These developments include the introduction of new metallic alloys, lower material costs, and faster production times.22 Further, the use of AI and ML can enable OEMs to leverage information from throughout the digital thread for generative design and parts optimization.
+5. Additive manufacturing (AM): AM has long been part of the discussion in the A&D industry for concept modelling, prototyping, tooling, lightweighting and fabrication of complex or low-volume parts.21 These developments include the introduction of new metallic alloys, lower material costs, and faster production times.22 Further, the use of AI and ML can enable OEMs to leverage information from throughout the digital thread for generative design and parts optimisation.

 At the same time, however, while AM has long held promise, it represents a point solution with a scope that is largely limited to the shop floor and manufacturing processes, and it can be challenging to implement.
 The certification process for AM-produced parts can be onerous; as of this writing, AM is not used to produce primary aerostructures, due in large part to the ability to prove fatigue and damage tolerance thresholds and the need for FAA approval.

 “Some of the technologies have some real capabilities.
 Some are a long way off.
 What we're trying to understand is, how do we form a group of partners to go do something that's real, in a realistic timeframe, and make sure that we're out there setting realistic expectations?
 To enable that future, there's going to have to be some new technologies that come into manufacturing.
 How do you take those and scale them up so that they are more ready when that future comes?”23 – A&D industry executive